-Your attendance in today's orientation will answer many of the questions you have regarding the MACD program.
 This manual supplements the orientation and contains the necessary information and forms you will need to effectively complete the coursework and degree.
-If you have any questions about the material contained within, please contact me at (909) 537-3841 or the Psychology office for further assistance.
+If you have any questions about the material contained within, please contact me via email (amy.vanschagen@csusb.edu) or the Psychology office for further assistance.

 Part of my role is to help support your progress in the MACD program.
-Please contact me via email or phone if you ever have questions, concerns, we can find a time to meet.
+This year we are starting virtually because of the COVID-19 pandemic.
+While this is not the format you may have anticipated we'd be starting with, our faculty are here to support your progress through the program.
+If you experience hardship or illness please reach out so we can create a plan.
+Please contact me via email or phone (909-537-3841) if you ever have questions, concerns, we can find a time to meet.